Is Task-Specific Training Necessary for Anomaly Detection?: Introduction

-In this work, we analyze the behavior of reconstruction-based MUAD in representation space, and show for the first time that these methods suffer from an inherent \textit{fidelity–stability dilemma}.
+Among the above methods, encoder--decoder reconstruction methods have been particularly successful.
+A pre-trained encoder is typically frozen, a lightweight decoder is trained on anomaly-free data to reconstruct encoder features, and anomalies are detected by thresholding the discrepancies between original and reconstructed features.
+In this work, we analyze the behavior of reconstruction-based MUAD in representation space, and show for the first time that these methods suffer from an inherent \textit{fidelity--stability dilemma}.
 They must simultaneously achieve high-fidelity reconstruction of anomaly-free features (towards identity mapping) and stable residual scores under benign variations (a clear boundary between normal and abnormal).
 We show that these two training objectives are naturally contradictory and eventually lead to the \emph{dilemma} as discussed in Sec. \ref{sec:theory}.
 When high-fidelity reconstruction is enforced, the decoder must amplify small benign variations in encoder features, making the decision boundary highly sensitive.
 Conversely, relaxing reconstruction pressure improves stability but introduces a systematic approximation gap on the anomaly-free distribution, diluting residual-based anomaly evidence.

+The cost of task-specific training under distribution shifts and the fidelity--stability dilemma of reconstruction-based scoring together call for task-specific training-free MUAD.
+However, existing task-specific training-free methods, especially deep k-Nearest-Neighbor-based methods~\cite{roth2022towards,bergman2020deep,cohen2020sub}, typically score anomalies by directly matching test features against stored anomaly-free features.
+In MUAD, such naive retrieval can suffer from cross-category and cross-region mismatches.